 This is how great businesses are built.

 One small step at a time.
 One small action at a time.

 All great coaches have one important trait in common…

 They’re always eager to learn how to be better at what they do.

-So, don’t stop with these 5 secrets.
+So, don’t stop with these 5 secrets of successful coaches.